 Built in 1937, Huddersfield opened as a library and Art Gallery in 1940.
 The gallery holds over 700 paintings by predominantly British artists from the 19th century to the present day.
-An enormous temporary, 7,000 sq ft space nearby is being converted to house the gallery and the CBP Prize exhibition whilst the building is undergoing refurbishment works.
+An enormous temporary, 7,000 sq ft space nearby has been converted to house the gallery and the CBP Prize exhibition whilst the building is undergoing refurbishment works.

 What is eligible?

 The aim of the prize is to explore and promote current painting, and we want to see the best of painting produced in the British Isles today.